katepz/dive-in/README.md

 #### User story 2:
 **AS A** site user **I WANT** to be access more information **SO THAT** I can fulfill my particular need..
 ##### Description:
 Users need a variety of information and the site will be able to field requests for enquiries beyond the scope of the content.
-Also there will be links to extrenal webpages.
+Also there will be links to external webpages.
 ##### Assessment Criteria:
 1. The website will provide a contact form for requests
-2. The website will provide a contact form for the user to request further information.
+2. The website will provide links to external pages for further information and support.

 ### SHOULD: